The Flood of 1927

 The car in the exhibit is a 1917 Hapmobile that did not survive the flood of 1927.

 Location.
 29° 55.165′ N, 90° 7.805′ W. Marker is in New Orleans, Louisiana, in Orleans Parish.
 Marker can be reached from Magazine Street.
+Located inside the Audubon Zoo.
 Touch for map.
-Located inside the Audubon Zoo.
-Marker is at or near this postal address: 6500 Magazine Street, New Orleans LA 70118, United States of America.
+Marker is at

 More about this marker.
 Located inside the Audubon Zoo, in the Louisiana Swamp display.

 Credits.
 This page was last revised on May 7, 2018.
-This page originally submitted on May 7, 2018, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 60 times since then.
+It was originally submitted on May 7, 2018, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 131 times since then and 24 times this year.
 Photos: 1, 2, 3. submitted on May 7, 2018.